RockLib/RockLib.Logging/docs/SafeLogging.md

+---
+sidebar_label: 'How to add log extended properties "safely"'
+---

 # How to add log extended properties "safely" (i.e. automatically remove PII)

 In general, it is an extremely bad idea to log sensitive information.
 Unfortunately, it can be all too easy to inadvertently do this, such as by adding a request object containing PII as an extended property to a log.
 RockLib.Logging has several methods and extension methods to help protect against this.
 Specifically, we're protecting against properties of complex types that contain sensitive information.
 Applications are expected to know not to add a top-level extended property containing sensitive information.